raminhajiyev/islamic-krakow-policy/privacy-policy.md

-Islamic Krakow operates as a mobile application that provides Islamic prayer times, reminders, Qibla direction, Tasbeeh counter.
-We value your privacy and are committed to protecting your data.
+Islamic Krakow respects your privacy and is committed to safeguarding your data.
+This Privacy Policy explains how we handle user data within the app.

 1. Information We Collect

-Location data (if granted) to calculate Qibla direction.
+* Location Data: If granted, your location is used to determine accurate Qibla direction.

-Notification settings and preferences are stored locally on your device.
+* Notification Settings: Your notification preferences and settings are stored locally on your device.

-We do not collect personal information like names, email addresses, or contact lists.
+* No Personal Information Collected: We do not request or store any personal data such as names, emails, or contact lists.

 2. How We Use Data

-Location is used only on-device to determine Qibla direction.
+* Location: Used solely on your device to determine Qibla direction.
+* Notifications: Used only to deliver timely prayer reminders and community updates based on your preferences.

-We do not share your data with third parties.
+* No Data Sharing: We do not share or transmit any data to third parties or external services.

 3. Data Security

-We do not store your personal data on any servers.
-All data stays locally on your device.
+* All data is stored locally on your device.
+* We do not use any backend storage to collect or process personal information.
+* The app operates without requiring user registration or external accounts.

-4. Permissions
+4. App Permissions

-Location access: For Qibla direction.
+* Location Access: Needed to determine the Qibla direction.

-Notification access: To send you timely prayer reminders.
+* Notification Access: Required to send you reminders for prayer and community events.

-5. Changes
+5. Changes to This Policy

-We may update this Privacy Policy from time to time.
-All changes will be posted here.
+This Privacy Policy may be updated periodically.
+Any changes will be clearly posted within the app's "About" section.
+We encourage users to review it regularly.

 6. Contact

-If you have any questions or concerns about this Privacy Policy, contact us at:
+If you have any questions, concerns, or requests regarding this Privacy Policy or your data:

-📧 sensamido@outlook.com
+Email: sensamido@outlook.com